AdoriZahard/hi3er/docs/index.md

 SS0 | Finality | Nocturnal & Shenzhou | To be Tested | To be Tested

 !!! danger
-    This build variant's compatibility with downscalability might be worse than Swordmaster build.
+    This build variant's compatibility with downscalability might be worse than UBW build.
 Do take that into consideration when wanting to do this build over the other.

 Buff | Load
 :----: | :----: